This program is organized by Duke faculty/staff in collaboration with DukeEngage.

 · Youth development, including academic and life skills

-Language/Other Prerequisites: None.
-English is the primary language spoken in Wentworth.
-Throughout the province of KwaZulu-Natal, Zulu is the most common language.
+Language/Other Prerequisites: English is the primary language spoken in Wentworth and throughout Durban.
+In the province of KwaZulu-Natal, Zulu is the most common language.
+Based on feedback from past program participants, students will benefit from using online resources to learn basic Zulu terms before departing.

-Reflection Sessions: The site leaders lead weekly reflection sessions in which the student participants actively contribute.
+Reflection Sessions: There are weekly reflection sessions led by the program director or coordinator in the first weeks of the program and co-led by the students later in the program.
 The program blog is another opportunity for student reflection.

 Neighborhood: Wentworth is a community in South Durban.
 Durban, with a population of over three million, is South Africa’s third largest city and home to South Africa’s largest port.
 It has the largest population of Asians in sub-Saharan Africa.
-South Africa as a whole has the largest population of people of Indian descent outside of India in the world, the vast majority of them living in the Durban area.
-Durban is in KwaZulu-Natal province, which has a large Zulu population.
+South Africa as a whole has the largest population of people of Indian descent in the world, outside of India.
+The vast majority of them live in the Durban area.
+Durban is in the KwaZulu-Natal province, which has a large Zulu population.

-Wentworth is best known for being situated in the heart of an industrial basin surrounded by oil refineries, along with chemical and manufacturing plants, the outputs of which many blame for the significant health problems endured by many local residents.
+Wentworth is known for being situated in the heart of an industrial basin where major oil refineries reside along with chemical and manufacturing plants.
+The outputs of these plants are the source of significant blame for health problems endured by many local residents.
 Wentworth was initially populated almost exclusively by “coloured” South Africans who, like so many non-whites, were forcibly removed from their homes in the city centers during Apartheid.
-While still self-described as “coloured,” Wentworth is ethnically and racially diverse and growing more so.
+While still self-described as “coloured,” Wentworth is increasingly ethnically and racially diverse.
 The history of Apartheid is the history of Wentworth as is the new history of post-Apartheid South Africa.

-In addition to the large multi-national corporations, Wentworth’s hospital borders a nature preserve.
+In addition to the large multi-national corporations, there is a hospital in Wentworth that borders a nature preserve.
 The community boasts strong environmental activism stemming from problems related to the oil refineries and other controversial industries.

 The range of economic well-being in Wentworth is striking.
-Large parts of the community consist of comfortable houses that were once all of the same cookie-cutter design and now show the results of decades of add-ons that have expanded and individualized the dwellings.
-This is in contrast to areas of extreme poverty, where families live in unsafe and unsanitary conditions, children run through litter-strewn roads without shoes on their feet, and many whose families can’t afford the school fees don’t attend school.
-Unemployment is at 50%, some say even higher, though official government numbers claim a lower rate (the official national rate has hovered around 25% in recent years).
+Large parts of the community consist of comfortable houses that were once all of the same cookie-cutter design and now show the results of decades of add-ons that have enlarged and individualized the dwellings.
+This is in contrast to areas of extreme poverty, where families live in unsafe and unsanitary conditions, barefoot children run through litter-strewn roads, and many families can’t afford the school fees.
+Unemployment is at 50%, some say even higher, though official government numbers are much lower (the official national rate has hovered around 25% in recent years).

-Housing and Accommodations: Students begin the program at a local guesthouse where students and staff stay for approximately one week.
+Housing and Accommodations: The program begins with students and program leaders living in group accommodations.
+The expected location for the first week of the 2014 program is the Nature’s Haven Eco Park, an environmentally friendly organization, conveniently located near many off Wentworth’s amenities.
 Other than the 2-3-day trip to Mnweni, accommodations for the rest of the program are in the homes of Wentworth families.
-Most if not all of the families have served as homestay hosts before. .
+Each student stays with a different family for the duration of the program.
+Most (possibly all) of the families have served as DukeEngage hosts before.
 Each student has a private bedroom.
 All homes have electricity and running hot and cold water.
-Many of the homestay sites are within walking distance from the students’ work sites.
-Many of the homestay hosts are familiar with (and some work directly with) the program NGO sites.
+Some of the homestay sites are within walking distance from the students’ work sites and many of the hosts are familiar with one or more of the work sites.

-Meals: While at the guesthouse, the students eat breakfast and dinner there.
-While at the homes, breakfast, many dinners and some lunches and dinners are at the homes.
-Some meals are at the work site and/or in groups for the reflection sessions, social and cultural outings, etc. Students have use of the homestay kitchen and refrigerator space.
-They are encouraged to eat dinner with their hosts at least a few times a week and may wish to do so much more frequently.
+Meals: While at the group accommodation and in Mnweni, the students eat breakfast and dinner together with program leaders.
+While at the homestays, hosts provide breakfast, dinner, and at times lunch.
+The group often combines a meal with the weekly reflection session, which take place at different locations.
+Students may use their homestay hosts’ kitchen and refrigerator space and are encouraged to eat dinner with their hosts at least a few times a week.
+They often do so much more frequently.
 There are restaurants within a short drive from the homestays, most of them reasonably priced.

 Communication: Most in-country communication is by cell phone, including extensive text messaging.
-Cell phone use is essentially universal in South Africa and communication is straightforward and reliable.
-The program provides each student with a cell phone and initial minutes/texting capacity.
+Cell phone use is nearly universal in South Africa and phone communication is usually straightforward and reliable.
+The program provides each student with a basic cell phone and initial minutes/texting capacity.
 Students may also bring their own phones.
-Additional communication is by e-mail.
-Each student should bring a laptop if possible both for communication purposes and for use in their work.
-They have access to the community technology center and other locations where free Internet access is available.
-There are also Internet cafes in Wentworth.
-Students wishing to Skype should bring their own headphones.
+Some program communication is by e-mail.
+If possible, each student should bring a laptop as they are likely to use it for their program work.
+There is a community computer center and other locations that have free or paid Internet access but students should know that at times, access will be limited.

-Transportation: A primary means of transportation to and from work sites is via the program rental car (driven by program staff only).
-Other transportation needs are met by one or more established transportation services located in Wentworth.
-Other local transportation options include renting a car, hiring a driver and using taxis.
-Students are advised not to use the local “taxis” or “combis” unless they are with community members familiar with their use.
-Some of the students stay close enough to their internship site to walk to their placement each day.
+Transportation: Transportation to and from work sites is via the program rental car (driven by program staff only) and via local professional drivers hired by the program.
+The hired drivers and taxis are options for the students when they wish to organize outings on their own.
+Students should not to use the “combis” (group taxis) unless they are with community members familiar with their use.
+Some of the students can walk from their homestay to work.
 Others need a ride, which is arranged by program staff.

-Volunteer Placement Logistics: Most of the organizations where students work were started by individuals who launched their efforts with little or no funding or formal support.
-Over the years, many of them have become well-known and relied upon community organizations, often struggling to keep up with demand for services from their “constituents”.
+Volunteer Placement Logistics: MMost of the organizations where students work were started by individuals who launched their efforts with minimal funding or formal support.
+Many of them have become well-known and relied upon community organizations, often struggling to keep up with demand for services from their “constituents”.

-Most placements include a shadowing component, where the students accompany staff on their daily work and assist with that work as appropriate.
-Features of the placements include the combination of hands-on and written work, and possibilities for student-initiated programming.
+Most placements include an initial shadowing component, where the students accompany staff on their daily work and assist with that work as appropriate.
+Placements typically include a combination of direct service work with individuals and groups of people that the organization serves along with work relating to organizational capacity building and sustainability, such as developing written materials to be used for outreach and web sites.
+There are extensive opportunities for student-initiated efforts.

 Following are brief descriptions of expected placement sites and the type of work students are likely to do.
 As noted above, it is possible that one or more placements may have more than one student and that one or more sites will have no student.
-In addition, the students carry out one or more group projects, which could range from a one-day service project to a program-long project.
-Details are determined with student leadership and community partner input.
+In addition, the students will carry out one or more group projects, which could range from a one-day project to a program-long effort.
+Students take a leadership role in determining the group projects.

 Assegai Primary School

 Assegai is a co-ed government (public) elementary school.
 DukeEngage students support the existing curriculum and may develop new projects/programs for the elementary school students.
-They may be involved with efforts in areas such as tutoring, after school programming, and school beautification.
+They may be involved with efforts in areas such as tutoring, after school programming (such as athletics or academic opportunities)and school beautification.

 At each of the possible children’s home sites, a significant portion of the student’s time will likely involve caring for the children.
 This includes assisting with daily child-caring activities, accompanying the children and staff on outings (if applicable), and the opportunity to develop program components and/or materials to enhance the home’s offerings for the children, staff, and adoptive parents.